 |---|---|---|

-| Low | Read a page, summarize a file, open a dashboard. | Allow with logging. |
+| Low | Read a page, pull a file. | Let it run. |

-| Medium | Edit a draft, update a spreadsheet, prepare a report. | Allow with review checkpoint. |
+| Medium | Write a draft, update a cell. | Check it before it moves. |

 Security Risks in Web and Desktop Agents